i3thuan5/django-password-policies-validator/README.rst

     - Non-alphanumeric (special) characters

     ``min_char_types``
         The minimum categories of characters that the password should contain out of the four categories above.
-Value should be between 1 and 4 and default to 4.
+Value should be between 1 and 4.

     ``min_numeric_chars``
         The minimum count of numeric characters that the password should contain.
-Value should be any positive integer.
+Value should be 0 or any positive integer.

     ``min_uppercase_chars``
         The minimum count of uppercase characters that the password should contain.
-Value should be any positive integer.
+Value should be 0 or any positive integer.

     ``min_lowercase_chars``
         The minimum count of lowercase characters that the password should contain.
-Value should be any positive integer.
+Value should be 0 or any positive integer.

     ``min_symbol_chars``
         The minimum count of special characters that the password should contain.
-Value should be any positive integer.
+Value should be 0 or any positive integer.

 ``RepeatedValidator(record_length=3)``
     Remembers the user's previous *n* passwords and validate the new password doed not repeat any of them.